Admitted International Students - What's Next?

 Housing Application / Room Selection Process

-3. Complete Special Interest Housing application, if desired.
+3. Complete Special Interest Housing application (Optional).

 4. Roommate matching with roommate pair in My College Roomie software.